jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 Feel like eating food someone else has prepared?
 You can still do that while working from home.

-## Fewer interruptions
+### Fewer interruptions

-This isn't necessarily true but is most likely true for most remote workers.
-As a remote worker you are able to choose where you work.
-This gives you the option of choosing a location with fewer distractions that could remove or prevent you from achieving a state of [flow](https://en.wikipedia.org/wiki/Flow_(psychology\)).
+As a remote worker you are able to choose your working location.
+This gives you the option of choosing a spot with fewer distractions that could remove or prevent you from achieving a state of [flow](https://en.wikipedia.org/wiki/Flow_(psychology\)).

+After an interuption it is estimated that it takes up to a half an hour to get back to your original task [^2].

 TODO: check that link when rendered ^^^^

-## Off hours support
+### Off hours support

 This is a benefit I have not seen other people mention.
 Off hours support becomes much easier if you are working remotely.
 The actions